38 Idioms About Missing Someone

 Other ways to say: Miss you, want to see you

-34. Took a piece of my heart
+34. Took a Piece of My Heart

-Example Sentence:
+Example Sentences:

 • You took a piece of my heart when you left.